Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

 \subsubsection{Gulf of Mexico}

 Table \ref{tab1} is the confusion matrix that summarizes the performance of our approach, across all input streams, for the Gulf of Mexico 2018-2019 test case, when compared to the in situ sites.
-The same minimum radii are set for each area of study (2.5km for Florida and 10km for Southern California).
-The left side of the table is raw counts, and the right side is the translation into percentages.
-Figure \ref{fig6} depicts a single day and a single monthly average for over the entire Gulf of Mexico.
-This time period was chosen to depict, as there was an extreme K. brevis bloom occurring, and it was within the period of study used in \cite{Luis2023}.
+The same minimum radii are set for each area of study \remove[]{(2.5km for Florida and 10km for Southern California)}.
+The left side of the table shows raw counts, and the right side shows the corresponding percentages.
+Figure \ref{fig6} depicts a single day and a single monthly average over the entire Gulf of Mexico.
+This time period was chosen to represent, as there was an extreme K. brevis{\textit{K. brevis}} bloom occurring, and it was within the period of study used in \cite{Luis2023}.
+Conceptually, we ask: for each cluster produced by SIT-FUSE, which HAB cell-abundance bin does it most often coincide with at matchup locations?
+We then label each cluster with its corresponding abundance class (e.g., 'moderate \textit{K. brevis}'), and apply this mapping globally to all pixels with the same cluster label.

+Overall agreement between SIT-FUSE and in-situ \textit{K. brevis} observations are strong (F1=0.97), with the highest agreement for both the lowest and highest abundance classes and slightly lower agreement for intermediate bins.
+The dominant off‑diagonal patterns show misclassification into adjacent abundance bins, indicating that most errors differ from the truth by only one bin.
+The majority of misclassification cases that do not follow this trend are false positives for the low/no presence class (1), i.e., misclassifications of pixels with a truth value of 1.
+These misclassifications likely reflect dynamics at the sub-pixel level that cannot be picked up at these spatial resolutions.